michaeljenkin/unityros/README.md

 Twist commands that drive the turtle in ROS, exactly as in the original TurtleSimViewer demo.

-![Test scene: the turtle in TurtleSim (right, running under ROS) and its corresponding avatar in Unity (left, on the checkerboard) are shown side by side.
-The avatar's position and orientation are updated in real time to match the turtle's pose, demonstrating the ROS-to-Unity communication bridge.](images/ros-unity-testscene.png)

 Reworked the communication layer to make it more robust.